solaeus/dust/README.md

 semicolons are *required* and *meaningless*, which is a source of confusion for many developers.

-Dust borrowed Rust's approach to semicolons and their effect on evaluation and relaxed the rules to accomated different styles of coding.
+Dust borrowed Rust's approach to semicolons and their effect on evaluation and relaxed the rules to accommodate different styles of coding.
 Rust isn't designed for command lines or REPLs but Dust is well-suited to those applications.
 Dust needs to work in a source file or in an ad-hoc one-liner sent to the CLI.
 Thus, semicolons are optional in most cases.